I spun around. Though the voice had been familiar, it had come from around the corner. “Don’t do that to me,” I said, catching my breath.

 I glared, as long as I could still see him, on my way out of the gymnasium.
 I’d never been happier to complete my rounds for the early shift.

 I stopped in the kitchen where’d I’d left the cake before going back to the house.
-A few crumbs were left sticking to the plate.
+A few crumbs were stuck to the plate.
 Well, that went over well.
 At least the recovering Lost were able to enjoy my birthday.
 I was glad they’d taken every slice.
 I had no taste for cake at the moment.

 I crinkled the outer packaging before disposing of it, and scrubbed and dried the plate before exiting the kitchen and the hospital.